Travel guide

 Photo: egil sjøholt · Pexels

-For a typical one- or two-week trip to Scandinavia, most people use between 5 and 10 GB.
+For a typical one-to-two-week trip to Scandinavia, most people use between 5 and 10 GB.
 If you use your phone a lot for maps, photos, social media, and some video, aim for the higher end.
-If you only check routes and messages, less will suffice.
+If you only check routes and messaging, less will be sufficient.
 These are indicative references by profile:

 • Light traveler (maps, WhatsApp, some social media): 3-5 GB per week.